ibm-cloud-docs/vpc/vsi_is_create_linux_custom_image.md

 {: tip}

 Your image must adhere to the following custom image requirements:
-* Contains a single file or volume, qcow2 or VHD format
+* Contains a single file or volume in qcow2 or VHD format.
-* Is cloud-init enabled
+* Is cloud-init enabled.
-* The operating system is supported as a stock image operating system
+* The operating system is supported as a stock image operating system.
+* The image is configured to use BIOS boot mode.
+UEFI boot mode is not supported in {{site.data.keyword.vpc_short}}.
-* Size doesn't exceed 250 GB
+* Image size doesn't exceed 250 GB.
-* Size isn't below 10 GB, Images below 10 GB are rounded up to 10 GB
+* Image size isn't below 10 GB.
+Images below 10 GB are rounded up to 10 GB.

 Complete the following steps to ensure that your own Linux custom image can be successfully deployed in the
 {{site.data.keyword.vpc_short}} infrastructure environment.